30 July 2018

 All images sourced from GIPHY.

-Keep the giggles going - 12 times Composers have used humor in their scores.
+Keep the giggles going - 12 times Composers have used humour in their scores.